cockroachdb/docs/v19.1/admin-ui-jobs-page.md

 ## Filtering results

-You can filter the results based on the status of the jobs or the type of jobs (backups, restores, schema changes, or changefeeds).
+You can filter the results based on the status of the jobs or the type of jobs (backups, restores, schema changes, changefeeds, user-created table statistics, and automatic table statistics).
 You can also choose to view either the latest 50 jobs or all the jobs across all nodes.

 Filter By | Description
 ----------|------------